The best independent guide to Sesimbra

 There are two wineries which provide wine tasting tours; the Quinta da Bacalhoa and the José Maria da Fonseca, both in the town of Azeitão.
 The tours provide an insight into the wine-producing process, histories of both companies and a chance to sample a selection of fine local wines.

 The Estrada de Escarpa is a scenic drive that follows the N379 between Sesimbra and Setubal and climbs into the steep hills of the Serra de Arrábida.
 Along the route there are multiple places to stop to admire the stunning views over the Arrábida National park and Sado estuary.

 The road has a series of major switchbacks to climb the side of mount Formosinho (500m above sea level) and then drops down into Setubal.
 For the return journey take the much smaller coastal road that passes the beautiful beaches of Praia do Creiro and Praia da Figueirinha.

-Sesimbra's fishing fleet often head far out into the Atlantic Ocean and for visitors it is a great destination for deep sea fishing.
-There are multiple boats tours that offer half or full day fishing trips, and some are designed for novices or families.
+Sesimbra's fishing fleet often head far out into the Atlantic Ocean, and for visitors, it is a great destination for deep-sea fishing.
+There are multiple boat tours that offer half or full day fishing trips, and some are designed for novices or families.

 Sesimbra is also one of Portugal's most popular diving locations, in part due to the number of shipwrecks along the coastline.
 There are professional dive centres that provide lessons or trips to the region's shipwrecks.

 Our most popular guides to the Sesimbra region